|

 North American A-36 Invader dive bomber.
 Assigned to Korba, Tunisia, the 27th

 FBG flew its first combat missions of the war on June 6, 1943.
+The 27th served in the Mediterranean Theater of Operations (MTO) until the

 end of the war.
 It was redesignated the 27th Fighter Group in May 1944